zhang-xd18/csiyolo/README.md

 ### Training from scratch

 An example of `run_train.sh` is provided under the scripts.
 Simply use it with `bash ./scripts/run_train.sh`.
+It will start the CSIYOLO training from scratch, with validation and testing.

 Example usage:
 ```bash